Our website uses cookies for statistical purposes.

 The following purposes are taken into consideration for long-term residence:

-The long-term right of residence is not awarded in case of those who have obtained a temporary right of residence for study purposes.
+The long-term right of residence is not awarded to those who have obtained a temporary right of residence for study purposes.

 If you wish to relocate to Romania permanently following your studies, our immigration lawyers can give you more details about your options.